Find helpful tutorials or share inspiring use cases on AI technology for higher education.

 This tutorial provides an overview of GitHub Copilot and its application in RStudio for research purposes.
 It comprises three blocks:

-1. Explaining what GitHub Copilot is, its main features, and its applications.
+1. Explain what GitHub Copilot is, its main features, and its applications.

 2. The setup process to ensure a smooth start with this new tool in RStudio.